devpkg/autofresh/README.md

 Autofresh is a simple live-reload development server that rebuilds your program every time a file is saved, added, or deleted.
 Gone are the days where you need to manually recompile a program to test it.
 Install Autofresh, run it in your project directory, and start coding away.
+Once you save your file, your program will automatically recompile, as seen above.

 ### Installation

-You can checkout the releases page and download the latest version of autofresh.
+You can checkout the [releases](https://github.com/TerrenceHo/autofresh/releases) page and download the latest version of autofresh.
 Install the binary compiled for your operating system and architecture.
 The same binaries are also available under the directory `bin`.